fleetingbytes/absolutris/requirements/recording.md

 	-----END ABSOLUTRIS GAME DATA-----

+The remaining least significant bits in the byte before this are set to 0.

 ### Data Block Structure

+Data Block starts with the sequence of pieces in the Next Window.

 #### Next Window Content

-Data Block starts with the sequence of pieces in the Next Window.
+This part contains the information about the tetrominoes contained in the Next Window before the first tetromino of the game is spawned onto the playfield.

 #### Frames